Measuring the frequency dynamics of financial connectedness and systemic risk: Simulation study

 \section{Simulation study}

-To motivate the usefulness of the proposed measures, we study the processes that generate frequency dependent connectedness by simulations.
-We look at connectedness that is induced through cross-sectional correlations or interactions between bivariate autoregressive (AR) processes.
-We illustrate the emergence of connectedness and their spectral footprints through a change in the coefficients in the simplest bivariate VAR(1) case.
-Suppose the simplest case that nevertheless illustrates the mechanics generating the data from the following equations
+To motivate the usefulness of the proposed measures, we study the processes that generate frequency-dependent connectedness by simulations.
+We look at connectedness that is induced through cross-sectional correlations or interactions between bivariate AR processes.
+The emergence of connectedness and its spectral footprints is then illustrated through a change in the coefficients in the bivariate VAR(1) case.
+Suppose the data have been generated from the following equations:

 where $(\epsilon_{1,t}, \epsilon_{2,t}) \sim N(0, \boldsymbol \Sigma)$ with $\boldsymbol \Sigma = .$